0920mzy/ionroller/docs/deployingServices.md

 *Think of all the resources that your service needs to access like DynamoDB, RDS (Postgres), etc...*

-### Create S3 deployment bucket
-[AWS] (https://console.aws.amazon.com/) ->  S3 -> Create bucket

-or if you have [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) installed

-`aws s3  mb s3://<DEPLOYMENT_BUCKET>`

-Make sure the bucket is in the same region as Elastic Beanstalk deployments.
-The default region to use is US Standard (or US East 1)

-### Enable pulling of images from Docker Registry
-Generate the [.dockercfg](https://github.com/docker/docker/blob/master/docs/sources/userguide/dockerrepos.md#account-creation-and-login) that will be used by Elastic Beanstalk to pull images from a Docker repository. *You don’t need a .dockercfg file if the specified Docker image is in a public repository.*

-Upload the .dockercfg to your deployment bucket:
-[AWS] (https://console.aws.amazon.com/) ->  S3  -> \<DEPLOYMENT_BUCKET\> -> Actions -> Upload

-or

-`aws s3 cp ~/.dockercfg s3://<DEPLOYMENT_BUCKET>`

-###  Decide on the domain for your service
-[AWS] (https://console.aws.amazon.com/) -> Route53 -> Hosted Zones

-The url for your service should look like
-<SERVICE_NAME>.<DOMAIN_NAME>
-i.e: my-service.tools.giltaws.com

-*Note the  Hosted Zone ID for your domain.*

-###  Create SSH Keys to enable logging in to the Amazon EC2 instances
-[AWS] (https://console.aws.amazon.com/) -> EC2 -> Key Pairs -> Create a key pair

-As only one SSH key can be added for an EC2 instance, it’s recommended to create one SSH key for the team, and share it with team members.

 ### (Optional) Set up an external load balancer for more control over traffic migration
 [AWS] (https://console.aws.amazon.com/) -> EC2 -> Load Balancers -> Create Load Balancer